 Alberto Alessi, the Italian designer in 1983, brought together a group of 11 architects and asked them to design everyday products for the home.
 The project was called “Tea and Coffee Piazza,” designed with a creative and artistic twist and yet as saleable products for use in the home.
 They selected Alberto Rossi and Michael Graves, who made kettles that have become iconic and familiar designs of today and are still available to purchase.

 Famous designers have established a precedent for sleek, beautiful objects for the home that are both practical and aesthetically pleasing.
 The Finnish designer Richard Sapper is another designer who made the famous whistling kettle for Alessi.
 It was Alessi’s first designer kettle that was the beginning of a long and successful tradition in the Alessi brand.
-The design has a brass whistle which, when the steam exits, produces a short and pleasant melody.
+The design has a brass whistle that, when the steam exits, produces a short and pleasant melody.
 Richard Sapper wanted to avoid the usual noise produced by other kettles and so produced the first multisensory object for the kitchen that is still available today.

 The first kettles were made for boiling water to remove impurities so that it was safe to drink.
 Fast forward to today, we now have a multitude of needs for heating water with quite specific temperature requirements for a wide range of tea styles, coffees and other beverages that we love to drink – just right.
-It is worth considering the careful purchasing of a good kettle that fulfills the household needs rather than heating water in a microwave.
+It is worth considering the careful purchasing of a good kettle that fulfils household needs rather than heating water in a microwave.
 There are numerous to choose from in a wide range of price points and features.

 There are many features to choose from in contemporary kettles; stovetop or electric?
 What type of material; glass, stainless steel, plastic or traditional copper?
-Are special time-saving features important or the ability to choose the temperature for certain teas?
+Are special time-saving features important or is the ability to choose the temperature for certain teas?
 My choice recently was this gooseneck spouted kettle on the right below.
-It is lightweight, easy to pour into fine china teapots, and has a programmable temperature setting, although for a larger family would not have enough capacity.
+It is lightweight, easy to pour into fine china teapots, and has a programmable temperature setting, although a larger family would not have enough capacity.
 Many kettles available today are charming in design and marry the functional with the aesthetic that is appealing.
 Perfect colour matches for the kitchen, ease of use, safety features and more.
 The choice is yours.

 Content Di Baker 2021